morse-talk/morse-talk/README.md

 # morse-talk
-morse-talk is a morse aide written in python.
+morse-talk is a Python library which deals with [Morse code](http://en.wikipedia.org/wiki/Morse_code)

 ## Usage
 ```python